Davin-Yu/Co-Papers/checklist.md

 ### Comment
 2. Need to add Javascript for user sign up authentication
 3. add 'all category' search for notes
+4. Add timestamp
+5. Are you sure to delete?

 ### Issues to mention